My passion lies in bridging the gap between design and technology and the promoting the role design and creative can play in driving business growth.

 My work spans a broad range of categories in digital, both from a design and a technical perspective.
 I believe in using the right tools for the job so don’t subscribe to following bandwagons.
-By analysing the job I have to do, I can make well-informed decisions to ensure the right tools are used to solve the creative problem.
+By analysing the job I have to do, I can make well-informed decisions to ensure the right tools are used to solve the right problems.

 The focus of my work shifts as the need arises for certain skills in the working environment.
 This can be both a positive and negative experience, on the one hand, you can hone your skills in an in-demand area, but on the other hand, you’re ready to explore different areas.
 This is why I explore ideas and concepts outside of my work so I always have something new to share.